 Kimberly Laurie, M.S., CCC-SLP – Speech Therapy Manager

 Kimberly graduated with a Masters of Science in Speech-Language Pathology from Idaho State University in 2000 and a Bachelor of Science in Communication Sciences and Disorders from Idaho State University in 1998.
 Kimberly has experience working with a variety of disorders in the infant toddler population, school age children and adolescents.
 She specifically enjoys working with children with cleft palate and preschool language disorders.
 Kimberly serves as the Speech-Language Pathology Manager at Children’s Therapy Place and prides herself on having a superior SLP team!
 In her spare time, Kimberly enjoys golfing, interior decorating and spending time with her husband and two children.

-Location: Meridian Office
+Location: Twin Falls Office

 Alissa Ketterling, M.S., CCC-SLP

 Location: Nampa Office

 Alissa graduated in 2005 with her Master’s Degree in Speech-Language Pathology.
 Since then, she has had experience working in nursing homes, public and private schools, the infant-toddler population in homes, with children of all ages and varying disorders within the clinic setting, and via teletherapy.
 She has undergone Hanen training, and uses the coaching model to help caregivers integrate therapy techniques into the daily routines of young children for improved success.
 She thoroughly enjoys the families with whom she works.
 She also enjoys spending time with her husband and extended family, as well as hiking, camping, meeting with friends, and reading.

 Jane Lomas, M.S., CCC-SLP – Bilingual (Spanish)